eozgit/mtd-itsa-compliance-fe/PROGRESS.md

     *   Wrote and fixed Playwright E2E tests for user registration (successful and invalid attempts).
 *   **Resolved Authentication Token Handling for E2E Tests:**
     *   Correctly mapped `user_id`, `user_name`, and `token` from snake_case API response to camelCase `CurrentUser` interface in `AuthService.register` and `AuthService.login` *within the E2E testing environment*.
 The E2E tests now successfully receive and store a mock authentication token, enabling subsequent protected API calls (like business registration) to pass.
-    *   Added extensive debug logging to `AuthService` for `localStorage` interactions and user object population.
+    *   Removed extensive debug logging from `AuthService` and Playwright tests after successful diagnosis and SSR removal.
 *   **Implemented Business Setup Component (Frontend):**
     *   Created `src/app/setup/setup.html` and `src/app/setup/setup.scss`.
     *   Implemented `Setup` component logic, including `ReactiveFormsModule` for form handling and `apiBusinessPost` for business registration.
     *   Wrote and fixed Playwright E2E tests for business registration, which are now passing due to the resolved token handling.
+*   **Implemented Auth Guard and Passing E2E Tests:**
+    *   Created `src/app/auth/auth.guard.ts` to protect routes.
+    *   Updated `app.routes.ts` to apply the guard to `/setup` and `/dashboard`.
+    *   Modified `AuthService` and `AuthGuard` (removing `_isAuthServiceReady`, simplifying `combineLatest` usage) to function correctly without SSR.
+    *   Wrote and fixed Playwright E2E tests for unauthorized and authorized access attempts to protected routes, which are now all passing.

 ### Remaining Issues & Next Steps: